-The WVU Office of Research supports faculty and staff engaged in research at WVU through internal grants programs, assistance with the development and submission of grants applications to external agencies, and guidance and oversight for projects involving animals, human subjects, biohazards, and technologies that might be export controlled.
+The WVU Office of Research supports faculty and staff engaged in research at WVU through internal grants programs, assistance with the development and submission of grant applications to external agencies, and guidance and oversight for projects involving animals, human subjects, biohazards, and technologies that might be export controlled.

 Faculty members on nine-month contracts who receive research support may earn up to 2.5 months' salary from external sources during the summer months; the compensation may be increased to 3.0 months with the approval of the Office of the Provost.